Purushottam Mavalankar

-Purushottam Ganesh Mavalankar (3 August 1928, Ahmedabad – 14 March 2002, Ahmedabad) was an Indian political scientist, educationist, and an independent Member of Parliament for two consecutive terms.
+Purushottam Ganesh Mavalankar (3 August 1928 in Ahmedabad – 14 March 2002 in Ahmedabad) was an Indian political scientist, educationist, and an independent Member of Parliament for two consecutive terms.

 Mavalankar was son of the first speaker of the Lok Sabha, Ganesh Vasudev Mavalankar.
 In 1972, he was elected to the 5th Lok Sabha in a by-election from Ahmedabad constituency in Gujarat state.
 In 1977, he was re-elected to the 6th Lok Sabha from Gandhinagar in Gujarat on Janata Party's ticket.
 He lost from Gandhinagar in 1980 election.
 Mavalankar died on 14 March 2002.

 He was also the author of the book No Sir, which consisted his parliamentary speeches during Emergency.

 Harold Laski Institute

 Purushottam Ganesh Mavalankar (Anna Saheb) studied under the tutelage of Harold Laski in England and was the founder of the Harold Laski Institute of Political Science in Ahmedabad in 1954.
 In its heyday, the institute had several luminaries as guest speakers.

 The institute also published a vast array of journals and books on political science.